jrwyx/bsgc-calendar/README.md

 To add this calendar to your calendar app:

 **1. Apple Calendar / iOS 18+:**
+**Quick shortcut:** Just tap the webcal:// link in Safari or Mail — iOS will automatically prompt you to add it to Calendar.

+Alternatively:

 - Open Calendar → tap Calendars (bottom of screen)
 - Tap Add Calendar → Add Subscription Calendar.
 - Paste the following URL link: